area9innovation/fast/mini/readme.md

       and try to use Wasm
 	- Consider to make // and /* an operator in some contexts to capture them

-- Get sandbox/hello.flow to parse
+- Get sandbox/hello.flow to type

 - Get type inference to work:
   - Fields, struct and unions